 Results were reported as an average total cost per patient, an average outcome for each comparator, incremental costs, and incremental outcomes with 95% confidence intervals.
 Given that the reference case analysis was probabilistic in nature, the incremental costs and outcomes were derived through taking the mean of the 10,000 Monte Carlo iterations.
 Each simulation ran a random value from each of the input parameters according to the specified distributions (Table 29).
 This process subsequently yielded a distribution of costs and outcomes for the 10,000 iterations.
-This allowed the calculation of confidence intervals of the expected costs and outcomes for each strategy.
-Outcomes were reported as QALYs.
-These costs and outcomes were then utilized to derive the ICER for results where appropriate, calculated as follows:
+This allowed the calculation of confidence intervals of the expected costs and outcomes were then utilized to derive the ICER for results where appropriate, calculated as follows: